Buncombe County Animal Attack Attorney

 How Our Experienced Dog Bite Lawyers in Asheville, NC, Can Help You

 A dog owner must know the dog’s nature and must protect the public from the dog if it has a history of biting or acting aggressively.
-This is true even if the bite happened a long time ago or if the behavior was thought to be excusable because the victim provoked the dog.
-North Carolina operates under the “one-bite” rule, meaning that once a dog bites someone, its owner is on notice and bears automatic liability for subsequent attacks.
+This is true even if the bite happened a long time ago and the animal is a recue animal.
+North Carolina courts use the one-bite rule, meaning that once a dog bites someone, its owner is on notice and bears automatic liability for subsequent attacks.

 However, depending on the case and the circumstances, the dog owner may still be responsible for the injury if it is the animal’s first bite.
 A skilled and experienced Asheville dog bite lawyer can evaluate the facts of your case and establish what liability the dog owner may have.